jwrg/paipo/README.md

 # Koa Stack Prototype

-This is nothing more than a prototype web app stack built on Koa and middleware for said.
-This is a test bed project for a higher-quality project which will serve as a springboard for all future node web apps.
+This a springboard/scaffold/prototype web app stack built on Koa and middleware for said.
+This project intends to provide a small codebase for starting a node web app using Koa and Postgres, and attempts to make a few sane choices for some starting middleware.

 ## Overview

-The project will be little more than an example data entry app with a calendar view.
-Hopefully one can use this example to figure out how to build what they are looking for (or if they just want a task scheduling app to build on).
+The project aims to be lightweight and OOTB is a simple data entry app with a calendar view.
+The intention is that one use this example to figure out how to build what they are looking for (or better yet, if they just want to do a variation on a task scheduling app).

 The stack will necessarily be split more or less along MVC lines, with a directory each for views/layouts,